Emily Chebet

 Emily Chebet Muge (born 18 February 1986) is a Kenyan professional long-distance runner who specialises in the 10,000 metres and cross country running.
 She is a two-time winner of the IAAF World Cross Country Championships, being the gold medallist in 2010 and 2013.

 Chebet's first medal was a bronze in the 10,000 m at the 2006 African Championships in Athletics and she also ran in that event at the 2007 World Championships in Athletics.

+In 2015, Chebet received a four year competition ban for testing positive for a banned substance.

 Career

 Early career

 Emily Chebet was born in Ainamoi in the Bomet District, a small settlement in Kenya's Rift Valley Province.
 Her father Joel Rono was a runner and, after seeing the success of Caroline Cheptanui Kilel (another budding runner from the village), Chebet decided to stop her studies and join the Kericho track club to try to become a professional runner.

 She made her first international appearance in the junior race at the 2003 IAAF World Cross Country Championships, where she finished in fifth place and won the junior team silver medal along with Peninah Jepchumba.
 She competed at meetings in Spain and Portugal in 2004, running in the 1500 metres, 3000 metres and a couple of 10K runs.
 The following year she missed a place on the national team in cross country but she set a 3000 m best of 8:53.46 minutes at the Meeting Gaz de France in Paris.
 After taking second place at the Kenyan Athletics Championships, Chebet had her first senior podium finish at the 2006 African Championships, where she was the bronze medallist behind fellow Kenyans Edith Masai and Isabella Ochichi.
 In 2007, she did not finish in the heat of Mombasa at the 2007 IAAF World Cross Country Championships, but she won the 10,000 m.
 She finished ninth in the 10,000 m at the 2007 World Championships.
 In her final outing of the year she helped Kenya to second place at the Chiba Ekiden Relay, having run the 5 km leg.

 She skipped the 2008 and 2009 seasons as she married Edward Muge and the couple had their first child, Serah Cherono.